ZaneDevv/ZaneDevv/README.md

 <br><br>

-<p>I used to use not only programming languages but other tools for developers such that:</p>
+<p>I am used to use not only programming languages but other tools for developers such that:</p>
 <a href="https://unity.com/" target="_blank" title="Unity">
   <img align="left" alt="Unity" width="30px" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/unity/unity-original.svg" />
 </a>